Generalised Stretched Littlewood-Richardson Coefficients: Notation and Littlewood-Richardson Symmetries

 For example, the skew diagram $\D=\young(:::::\h\h\h,:::\h\h\h\h\h,:::\h,::\h,:\h\h,\h,\h)$ is disconnected and decays into the skew diagrams $(5,5,1)/(2), (2,2)/(1)$ and $(1^2)$ which are connected.
 So we have $\D=(5,5,1)/(2)\otimes(2,2)/(1)\otimes(1^2)$.

-The \textit{translation symmetry} gives $[\lm]=[\ab]$ if the skew diagrams of $\lm$ and $\ab$ are the same up to translation.
+\textit{Translation symmetry} gives $[\lm]=[\ab]$ if the skew diagrams of $\lm$ and $\ab$ are the same up to translation.
 Translation includes the case that $\lm$ decays and connected subdiagrams are translated independent of each other.
-Furthermore, \textit{rotation symmetry} gives $[(\lm)^\circ]=[\lm]$.
-The \textit{conjugation symmetry} $c(\l^c;\m^c,\n^c)=c(\l;\m,\n)$ is also well known, as is $c(\l;\m,\n)=c(\l;\n,\m)$.
+Furthermore, \textit{rotation symmetry} gives $[(\lm)^\circ]=[\lm]$. \textit{Conjugation symmetry} $c(\l^c;\m^c,\n^c)=c(\l;\m,\n)$ is also well known, as is $c(\l;\m,\n)=c(\l;\n,\m)$.

 A \textit{basic skew diagram} $\lm$ is a skew diagram which satisfies $\m_i<\l_i$ and $\m_i\leq \l_{i+1}$ for each $1\leq i \leq l(\l)$.
-This means that we don't have empty rows or columns in $\lm$.
-Empty rows or columns of a skew diagram don't influence the filling and so deleting empty rows or columns doesn't change the skew character or LR-fillings.
+This means that we do not have empty rows or columns in $\lm$.
+Empty rows or columns of a skew diagram do not influence the filling and so deleting empty rows or columns does not change the skew character or LR fillings.

 A \textit{proper skew diagram} $\lm$ is a skew diagram which is neither a partition nor a rotated partition.